spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ## Coming Soon in Release 1.36

+## Java upgrades
+Java 17 is now the default source and target.
+Java 11 support has been removed entirely.

+## Kleat is deprecated
+Kleat as an initial attempt to replace halyard is being deprecated and no longer updated or supported.
+It's recommended to look at [spinnaker-kustomize](https://github.com/spinnaker/spinnaker-kustomize/) repo as an alternative or stay with halyard at this time.

 ### Enhanced pipeline batch update feature
 #### Gate
 Adds a new enpdoint, POST /pipelines/bulksave, which can take a list of pipeline configurations to save.
 The endpoint will return a response that indicates how many of the saves were successful, how many failed, and what the failures are.
 The structure is